 Because the M.A.
-(Pastoral Theology) degree is an 'in-ministry' degree, students will be required to complete twelve months of sustained engagement in church-related ministry (on either a paid or volunteer basis).
-This work will be evaluated at the ministry site by a Kingswood-approved ministry colleague.
+(Pastoral Theology) degree is an "in-ministry" degree, students will be required to complete twelve months of sustained engagement in church-related ministry (20 hours per week) on either a paid or volunteer basis.
+This work will be evaluated at the ministry site by a Kingswoodapproved ministry colleague.